Product navigation

 The platform also needs a developer-facing surface for SDK, API, templates, billing posture, quotas, and RPC access.

-If the goal is unclear, begin at onboarding or the command center.
-That gives the shortest route to a real product flow, wallet action, proof surface, or competition workspace.
+If the goal is unclear, begin at onboarding or the govern flow.
+That gives the shortest route to a real product flow, wallet action, proof surface, or learning path.

 Proof center

-Canonical Devnet create → vote → execute flow with public reviewer links.
+Canonical Testnet create → vote → execute flow with public reviewer links.

 Dedicated additive hardening proof for Governance V3 and Settlement V3.